Reds vs. Nationals Player Props Betting Odds

-Player props are available for Spencer Steer and Lane Thomas, among others, when the Cincinnati Reds visit the Washington Nationals at Nationals Park on Tuesday at 11:05 AM ET.
+Player prop bet odds for Spencer Steer, Lane Thomas and others are available when the Cincinnati Reds visit the Washington Nationals at Nationals Park on Wednesday (first pitch at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!